colinwcrowley/multiregeneration-tutorial/example-pages/algebraic-torus-variable-groups/algebraic-torus-variable-groups.md

 $y,z$.

 This variety consists of the union of the three coordinate hyperplanes.
-Say we would like a witness set for all components in which the variables $y,z$ are not uniformly zero
+Say we would like a witness set for all components on which none of the coordinate functions in variable group one are not uniformly zero.
+(In this example, the plane $x = 0$ is the only such component.)

 ### Input format